- Can I buy an annual subscription for the Scribbr Plagiarism Checker?

 Your work should not contain any plagiarism.
 This means that even a score of 1% is too high.

-However, in practice, not all similarities found by Turnitin constitute plagiarism.
-Turnitin sometimes flags the following:
+However, contrary to popular belief, plagiarism checkers do not detect plagiarism, but similarities.
+Not all similarities found by the Scribbr Plagiarism Checker constitute plagiarism.
+Our check sometimes flags the following:

 - Properly cited quotes,